 Second, the law requires that you know the goods were stolen.
 You might go to a flea market and buy something, not knowing whether the seller is the true owner.
 The law does not require that you investigate whether goods were stolen before buying or receiving them.
 Because our clients often lack the required mental state, they can successfully defend against this type of criminal charge.

 However, if you helped someone steal something and concealed it, then you can more easily be convicted.
 You also might have reason to suspect goods were stolen.
 If a ring has someone else’s name engraved on it, then you have reason to be suspicious.

 Third, the goods might be worth less than the prosecutor thinks.
 If they are worth less than $1,000, we can get a felony charge reduced to a misdemeanor.

-What Steps Should I Take if Accused of Receiving Stolen Goods?
+What Steps Should I Take if Accused of Receiving Stolen Property?

 The first thing is to not talk to the police.
 For example, you might let slip that you suspected the goods were stolen when you bought or received them.
 This admission is probably not enough, by itself, to convict you, since you don’t know with certainty that they were stolen goods.
 But the admission does not help you, in any event.

 Second, try to reconstruct the circumstances of buying or receiving the goods.
 What did the seller say to you?
 Did you have reason to suspect the goods were stolen?
 How much did you pay?
 Did you pay market value?

 Next, meet with an experienced Richmond theft crimes lawyer to review the charges.
 At Del Rio Law, PLLC, our attorneys have successfully represented defendants in these types of cases.
 The prosecutor’s evidence is often weaker than many people realize, and we can fight for the best resolution possible.